AP Credits: How do I use my AP test scores for college credit to graduate early?

 When you make the transition from high school to college, we understand there are a lot of moving parts–including making sure you’re taking advantage of Advanced Placement credits.

-Unlike most scholarship sites, you’ll also be able to apply directly for scholarships from Going Merry.
-We’ll even auto-fill your applications with any information you’ve already provided.
 Going Merry is your one-stop shop for all things scholarship and financial aid!
 We’re here to help you save money on college tuition.
 Create an account today.